 My take: This is a solid email.
 It lets the customer know when another sale might happen, where to look out for it, and organically promotes the newsletter.

 A recurring theme in ChatGPT’s responses seems to be that it defaults to longer messages and over-explaining decisions, but that can be a good thing when you’re editing down to include only the most important information.
-In this case, I’d probably eliminate the fourth paragraph entirely, and I’d edit it to be less wordy in general and match my writing style.

 Using Zendesk?
 The Triggers+ChatGPT Zendesk app is the easiest way to embed ChatGPT right into your support team’s workflows.
 Use it to translate tickets, automatically tag new issues, to intelligently route tickets to the right team, and more.
 Start your 14-day free trial today! |

-4. Feature request not on roadmap
+4. Feature request not on the roadmap

-My take: There are some great elements in this response, although again I find the language a little too ingratiating and formal.
+My take: There are some great elements in this response, although, again, I find the language a little too ingratiating and formal.

-I always like to thank users for their feedback, even when I know we can't take action on it right away.
-I also like the invitation to continue the conversation with the user to see if we could discover other areas where we could make improvements or help them find a better workflow in the product.
+In my view, the invitation to continue the conversation with the user is a good point.
+The idea is to see if we could discover other customer inquiries where we could make improvements or help them find a better workflow in the product.

-I think it over-explains regarding the product roadmap, and I’d work with my product team before I offered any kind of explanation for why we couldn’t implement a feature that a big customer was asking for.
+I think it over-explains the product roadmap, and I’d work with my product team before I offered any kind of explanation for why we couldn’t implement a feature that a big customer was asking for.

-I didn’t give any instructions in the prompt regarding tone, so I ran it again asking for an informal tone, and again I think ChatGPT went too far in the other direction:
+I didn’t give any instructions in the prompt regarding tone, so I ran it again, asking for an informal tone, and again I think ChatGPT went too far in the other direction:

 This response is enthusiastic and has the benefit of being a little shorter than the previous one, but it’s much too bubbly and familiar.
 If I were the customer, I’d have a hard time taking this no seriously.

-5. Escalating a ticket to another team
+5. Escalating a ticket to other customer support teams

 Prompt: We've been troubleshooting a software issue for a customer and have determined that we need help from our Tier 2 team to fix it for them.
-Write a message in an informal tone explaining that we're escalating their issue to another team and let them know that we'll keep them updated on the status of their problem.
+Write a message in an informal tone explaining that we're escalating their issue to another team and letting them know that we'll keep them updated on the status of their problem.

 My take: I have to admit, I laughed when I first read this response.
 ChatGPT seems to read the ‘informal tone’ instruction and immediately take on the persona of a very happy tech hippie / surfer with a particular love for similes.

-Having said that, aside from heavily adjusting the tone, there are some great elements here that I would keep.
 I like that the message manages the customer’s expectations, such as reassuring them that we’ll keep them updated and that they should reach out if they need anything else.
+It's a good thing to do your best to improve the customer experience.

 I also appreciate that it thanks the customer for their patience and reiterates that we understand the urgency of their issue, thus expressing respect for their time.